supejuice/android.kt/README.md

 }
 ```

+**Do:**
-* **Do:** Use `savedInstanceState` to restore UI state.
+- Use `savedInstanceState` to restore UI state.
-* **Do:** Keep the main-thread work minimal (inflate layouts, set up listeners) to avoid slow startup.
+- Keep main-thread work minimal (inflate layouts, set up listeners) to avoid slow startup.

+**Don’t:**
-* **Don’t:** Perform long-running operations on the UI thread (use coroutines, threads, or WorkManager instead).
+- Perform long-running operations on the UI thread (use coroutines, threads, or WorkManager).
-* **Don’t:** Leak the Activity context via static fields or long-lived references.
+- Leak the Activity context via static fields or long-lived references.

+---

+### **Fragments**
-**Fragments:** A reusable UI component with its own lifecycle, always hosted by an Activity or another Fragment.
+A reusable UI component with its own lifecycle, always hosted by an Activity or another Fragment.
 Fragments encapsulate portions of UI and can be added, replaced, or removed dynamically.
-For example:

 ```kotlin
 class ProfileFragment : Fragment(R.layout.fragment_profile) {